 You're Ready to Grow but Need a Plan

-Preparing for a life Coach Session
+How to Prepare for a life Coaching Session

-Working with a coach involves an investment of time and money that can yield amazing results.
+Working with a life or career coach involves an investment of time and money that can yield amazing results.
 You're ready for life coaching and your session is coming up.
 You should prepare so that you will get as much as you can from the session.
 Most coaches will provide a list of things to prepare for your session, but you'll get the most value if you have the following information ready:

 what Do You Want to focus on?